Amir Khan TAUNTS Kell Brook as Michael Zerafa clash looms for Dec 8

 Brook had been hoping to land Khan at welterweight – or even a catchweight for a blockbuster Pay-Per-View event.

 Khan is biding his time in the hope of landing a big fish of his own, leaving Brook forced to stay busy.

 The pair could eventually meet in the spring or summer of 2019 – all being well for Brook.

-Zerafa’s only other reverse came one year prior to Qullin on points against Arif Magomedov in Moscow.
+Zerafa’s only other reverse came one year before Quillin on points against Arif Magomedov in Moscow.

-As WBN also exclusively revealed, Brook is currently training in Spain with ex-boxer and friend John Fewkes after deciding to trial and alternative trainer to Dominic Ingle.
+As WBN also exclusively revealed, Brook is currently training in Spain with ex-boxer and friend John Fewkes after deciding to trial an alternative trainer to Dominic Ingle.

-With an official confirmation due soon, Zerafa’s team are champing at the bit for the announcement to be made official.
+With an official confirmation due soon, Zerafa’s team is champing at the bit for the announcement to be made official.

 “Huge fight announcement regarding Michael Zerafa on the world stage to be announced soon.
 It doesn’t get any bigger,” said Zerafa representative Sam Labruna.
 “Brendan Bourke and the team are ready to shock the world!

 “Michael will be in the best shape of his life and will grab this huge opportunity.
 He will leave no stone unturned to prepare for the biggest fight of his career – stay tuned.